Designers: instructions for use. Motivation, problems, solutions

 Process and involvement: we are part of a cool team that values us.

-Duty: we do what is most important to the world.
+Duty: we do work that is important to the world.

-Result: we solved a difficult problem, and we can say that we are great because here it is an artefact.
+Result: we solved a difficult problem, and we can prove it by demonstrating the result of our efforts.

 Reward: I have a prospect to start earning more.